Overview

 handleComplete()

-- Next Step Access: Subsequent steps can access this data using
+is called, the data passed becomes the step’s output - Next Step Access: Subsequent steps can access this data using

 ctx.get_step_result("step-id")